Introduction

 ./keytool -genkey -alias <NAME> -keyalg RSA -keystore <FILE_LOCATION>

-where <NAME> is the key name and <FILE_LOCATION> is the location where the keystore file is to be created.
+is the location where the keystore file is to be created.
 You will be asked a few questions about the key being created.
-The default keystore name is ersatz and it has the following properties.
+The default keystore name is ersatz

 CN=Ersatz, OU=Ersatz, O=Ersatz, L=Nowhere, ST=Nowhere, C=US